The fundamental concepts of warehouse optimization

 DES has been proven to help companies reduce on-hand inventory, lower operating costs, maximize warehouse space, and provide justification for shifting from labor-intensive workflows to automating certain warehousing tasks.

-How does a warehouse discrete event simulation work?
+How does a warehouse simulation work?

 The inputs used for warehouse optimization simulations will be the same across various facility types and industries even though the actual materials used in a manufacturing process may vary.
 Warehouse modeling inputs include: